hathibelagal-dev/instantpolyglot/docs/eng/Icelandic.md

 ### Definite Article

-Icelandic doesn't have a separate definite article like "the" in English.
+Icelandic doesn’t have a separate definite article like “the” in English.
 Instead, it uses a suffix attached to the noun.
 This suffix also declines for case, number, and gender:

 | Case | Singular | Plural |
 |------|----------|--------|